Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code FR2, which indicates an unauthorized charge that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either true fraud or friendly fraud.
 Merchants who believe they have received an invalid chargeback under reason code FR2 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 American Express chargeback reason code FR2 falls under the “Inquiry/Miscellaneous” category.
 The shorthand description is “Fraud Full Recourse Program.”
-This reason code is used when a cardholder claims that they did not authorize a particular transaction, and the merchant is currently enrolled in the American Express Fraud Full Recourse Program.
+This code is used when the merchant is currently in the American Express Fraud Full Recourse Program and a cardholder disputes a charge as fraudulent.

 American Express has several levels of fraud and chargeback monitoring programs for merchants with fraud or dispute activity that reaches certain thresholds.
 One of the most significant consequences of these programs is that once a merchant is in one, they won’t be given any leeway when a dispute is raised.
 Instead, American Express will bypass the merchant inquiry step they might otherwise take and proceed directly to a special chargeback with a reason code related to the monitoring program the merchant is enrolled in.